salesZoomInfopricingB2B data

 Auto-renewal traps

 ZoomInfo contracts auto-renew unless you cancel within a specific window -- typically 60 days before the renewal date.
 Miss the window and you are locked in for another year at potentially higher rates.
 This is one of the most common complaints on G2 and Reddit.
+Look, we get that auto-renewal is standard in SaaS -- but combining it with opaque pricing and no published cancellation process is a recipe for buyer remorse.
+Multiple G2 reviews from Q1 2026 specifically cite auto-renewal as their biggest frustration with ZoomInfo.

 Credit overages